Edo Govt/BEDC disagree over power outage in 444 communities - Vanguard News

 Idaiye, in addition, said another 110 communities required network rehabilitation.

-While expressing the government’s commitment to ensure every communities in the state is electrified, he stated that Orhionmwon, Uhunmwode and Ovia North East council areas, as the worst hit.
+While expressing the government commitment to ensure every communities in the state is electrified, he stated that Orhionmwon, Uhunmwode and Ovia North East council areas, as the worst hit.

 “Indeed, the government is very much worried with this development and has taken a position by setting up “Ward Development Committees” whose mandate is to identify the problem being faced by the communities.